 One investing myth is that you can only invest when you have a lot of money.

 In the first section of this article, we have seen that investing directly in low amounts returns more than investing the same amount later in the future.
-So, if you only have 100 CHF to invest now, just go ahead and invest 100 CHF.
-If you can invest 100 CHF per month on top of that, you will already be on your way to a great investing journey!
+So, if you only have 100 CHF to invest now, just invest 100 CHF.
+If you can invest 100 CHF monthly, you will already be on your way to a great investing journey!

 Your invested money is more difficult to spend

-If your money is invested, you will be less tempted to use it than if it was on a bank account.
+If your money is invested, you will be less tempted to use it than if it was in a bank account.

 For people that have difficulty saving, it could be good to invest their money regularly.
 Then, they may be less tempted to spend this money.
 It is only a kind of trick.
 But this kind of method can work for many people.

 A lot of people, when they have a lot of money in their bank account, will spend it quickly.
 But if they have money on their broker account and if they see it increases over time, this may protect them from using this money for their expenses.

 So, if you have difficulty avoiding spending your money in your bank account, try investing this money!

 As you can see, there are many benefits to start investing early.
 And you do not need a large amount of money to get started.